ajrosario08/Calculator/README.md

 # Calculator App
 This app was built by following along on the itunesU class Stanford cs193p letures 1-5 The Calculator App is a simple app that has the basic functions of a calculator, plus, minus, multiply and divide.
-It also makes use of autolayout, it is able to run on both an iphone and ipad.
+It also makes use of autolayout.
+This app is able to run on both the iphone and ipad.

 ![iphone6 Screenshot](https://github.com/ajrosario08/Calculator/blob/master/iphone6.png)